Medically reviewed by Melissa Guarnaccia, LCSW

 Cognitive behavioral therapy

 According to the American Psychological Association, cognitive behavioral therapy (CBT) is a form of psychological treatment that has been demonstrated to be effective for a range of problems including bipolar disorder, alcohol and drug use problems, marital problems, eating disorders, and severe mental illness.
-This type of therapy may help you challenge false beliefs about yourself in order to change the way you feel and behave.
+This type of therapy session may help you challenge false beliefs about yourself in order to change the way you feel and behave.

 Family therapy

-Aside from individual therapy, family therapy may be another avenue to consider.
+Aside from individual therapy, family therapy or couples therapy sessions may be another avenue to consider.
 In family therapy, multiple family members may attend sessions together to work through conflicts and challenges.
 Family therapy is often led by social workers or marriage and family therapists.
 As most therapists may not have clinical experience working with families, it can be important to do your research when searching for a therapeutic professional to work with.

-Regardless of what type of therapy you require, most types of therapy are available in person or online.
+Regardless of what type of therapy you require, most types of therapy services are available in person or online.

 Common misconceptions about therapy and mental health